 Natural Depression Treatment Perth

 Depression is a mood disorder in which life experiences of loss, anger, sadness or frustration outweigh a person‘s ability to effectively cope with daily experiences.
-Depression can be treated with Natural Depression treatment at our Perth clinic of Advanced Functional Medicine.
+We have extensive experience working with depression and our Functional Medicine approach.

 Depression affects 10-30% of the population and is often undiagnosed.
 It tends to affect women and adolescents more commonly.
 Natural depression treatment such as administered at our Perth clinic are effective in balancing brain chemistry and often avoid the need for pharmaceutical medications.
 Patients already on pharmaceutical medications are often able to reduce or eliminate their medications with our natural depression treatment.